bxparks/AceWire/README.md

 ```

 The internal size of the `TwoWireInterface` object is just a single reference to
-the `T_Wire` object, so there is no difference in the static memory size.
+the `T_WIRE` object, so there is no difference in the static memory size.
 However, storing the `mWireInterface` as a reference causes an unnecessary extra
 layer of indirection every time the `mWireInterface` object is called.
 In almost
 every case, I recommend storing the `XxxInterface` object by value into the